 The inner buildings of the castle were placed next to the walls.
 The main house, on a rectangular plan with dimensions of 11 x 49/52 meters, was located next to the short southern curtain.
-It had a basement and was probably three-story.
+It housed cellars, ground floor, two residential floors and probably the highest storage and defense storey.
 There was a refectory, the vogt’s chambers and guest rooms, probably similar to other Teutonic buildings, located on the first floor.
 Their exact layout is unknown, it is only known that the largest living room was illuminated by two windows and a latrine adjoined it, probably placed in the southern wall.
+The second floor could be occupied by auxiliary, storage or residential rooms.
 Later records show that heating was provided by fireplaces and tiled stoves.
 The ground floor could house utility rooms: a kitchen, pantries, a laundry room, perhaps a bathhouse.
 Until the construction of the east wing at the beginning of the 15th century, it probably also housed a bakery with a flour and salt warehouse and a brewery.
 The top storey, intended for a granary, a meat drying room and a farm equipment store, also had economic functions.
 As in other Teutonic houses, it was surrounded by a defensive porch placed in the crown of the wall under the roof.
-The cellars were located only under the western part and were topped with rib vaults supported by polygonal, brick pillars.
+The cellars were located under the entire building and were topped with rib vaults supported by polygonal, brick pillars.
 From the side of the courtyard, a brick, two-story cloister was added to the building.
 The building, like the entire castle, was characterized by stylistic simplicity – no moulded architectural details, only bricks with a straight cut corner were used in the reveals, as well as simple vaults of door openings topped only with segmental arches.